Raise Our Voice in Parliament is back for 2025

 What are the campaign dates?

-Speech submissions were open until 12 August.
-The campaign is now closed for 2024.
+Speech submissions are open until 29 August.
+Unfortunately speech submissions are now closed for 2025.

 How will I know if my speech is chosen?

-If your speech is selected by your MP, you’ll receive an email or phone call around 9 September.
-If your speech is not selectednot, your speech will be passed to the participating Senators.
-If your speech is selected by a Senator, you’ll hear from us around 25 September.
-Youth Voice in Parliament week is 7-10 October.
+If your speech is selected by your MP, you’ll receive an email in early October.
+If your speech is not selected, your speech will be passed to the participating Senators.
+If your speech is selected by a Senator, you’ll hear from us around mid October.
+Youth Voice in Parliament week is 27-30 October.

 How do I know which electorate I’m in?